28 Unique Things to Do in the West Midlands

 #18.
 The Coffin Works

 Formerly a coffin-making firm established by the Newman Brothers in Birmingham’s Jewellery Quarter in 1882, the Coffin Works is now a museum with original stock and tools.
-Experience the restored machinery and witness how the firm operated, crafting exquisite coffin furniture for notable funerals.

 The Coffin Works stands as a testament to Birmingham’s rich industrial and social history, offering visitors an opportunity to explore the legacy of the Newman Brothers and gain insight into the artistry and craftsmanship of the coffin-making industry.